GamyingOnline/yt-yapper/README.md

 ## Usage

 Once the bot is running, invite it to your Discord server using the OAuth2 URL generated in the Discord Developer Portal.
-Use the following commands with the prefix ;:
+Use the following commands with the prefix `;`

-- `;play <search>`: Play a track from a search query (searches from spotify). (alias: `;music`)
+- `;play <playlist url or search>`: Play a track from a search query (searches from spotify) or a spotify playlist. (alias: `;music`)
 - `;yt <url or search>`: Play a track from a url or search query (searches from yt). (alias: `;youtube`)
 - `;pause`: Pause the current track.
 - `;resume`: Resume playback.